27th Jun 2019

 Closer to home, friend of Birdsall, triathlete Rosie Clarke, married her husband Stu in a beautiful Willowby Range by Watters dress with a Wendy Makin skirt over the top which she took off for the evening reception for a more modern look.
 It’s a great example of how to transform yourself without the need for a whole outfit change.

 As described by OK!
-Magazine, which we have previously featured in, changing outfits is the wedding trend all the celebrities seem to be following at the moment and our venue lends itself so well to this whether it’s the bride, groom or everyone involved.
-We have some spectacular, more traditional places to say your vows, such as our Church or our historic ruins but, come evening, we have several areas within our gardens that work really well for a marquee or tipi allowing you to create a garden party, festival feel or whatever takes your fancy, the only limit is your imagination!
+Magazine, which we have previously featured in, changing outfits is the wedding trend all the celebrities seem to be following at the moment.
+Our venue lends itself so well to this whether it’s the bride, groom or everyone involved.
+We have some spectacular, more traditional places to say your vows, such as our Church or our historic ruins.
+But, come evening, we have several areas within our gardens that work really well for a marquee or tipi allowing you to create a garden party, festival feel or whatever takes your fancy, the only limit is your imagination!